Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

 Loss of appetite

-A urine test can detect THC a for several days or weeks after it is used, even in casual users.
+A urine test can detect THC for several days or weeks after it is used, even in casual users.
 In regular users, the test may detect the drug for even longer while the drug is slowly released from body fat.
 Urine testing is an effective means of identifying marijuana use, but a positive result means only that a person has used marijuana.
 It does not prove that the user is currently impaired (intoxicated).

 Counseling and drug treatment